cademirci/jekyll-code-style/README.md

 ![](screenshots/image3.png)

+- Does not put numbers when the number of lines less then 6.
+- Numbers and language name are unselectable and do not disturb any space or indentation.
+- Does not use any opacity or transparency, protects text color.
+- Inline code and multiline code are completely separated.
+- Css file is basic and commented.
+Easy to customize.

 Lastly, there are some lines inside comment marks in `ghostcode-style.css`.
 Those codes can be activated at the user's will in order for terminal blocks to be ghostwhite-text on soft black background, like a real bash window.

 ![](screenshots/image4.png)